Lisa Ekedahl

-Maria Elisabeth "Lisa" Ekedahl (16 July 1895 Växjö - 18 January 1980 Danderyd) was a Swedish lawyer and campaigner for women's suffrage.
+Maria Elisabeth "Lisa" Ekedahl (16 July 1895 Växjö – 18 January 1980 Danderyd) was a Swedish lawyer and campaigner for women's suffrage.
 She was one of the first women in Sweden who worked with law.
-Lisa Ekedahl started as a secretary at Eva Andén's law firm around 1920, but she had not been allowed by her family to take the studentexamen, so she never received a law degree.
+Ekedahl started as a secretary at Eva Andén's law firm around 1920, but she had not been allowed by her family to take the studentexamen, so she never received a law degree.
 Nevertheless, she worked with law at Eva Andén's law firm throughout her professional life.